Sustainability

 Sapporo Breweries / POKKA SAPPORO Food & Beverage

-The Sapporo Group holds annual briefing meetings for its suppliers on the subject of the Sapporo Group Procurement Basic Policy.
-The Group has also formulated the Sapporo Group Supplier Sustainability Procurement Guidelines to encourage its suppliers to implement concrete sustainability initiatives; through the annual briefing meetings and other occasions, the Group deepens understanding of the guidelines, and asks suppliers to work together in promoting them.
-The Sapporo Group also endeavors to raise awareness among its Group companies of related laws and regulations, such as the Act against Delay in Payment of Subcontract Proceeds, etc., to Subcontractors.
+Sapporo Breweries and POKKA SAPPORO hold annual briefing meetings for its suppliers on the subject of the Sapporo Group Procurement Basic Policy.
+They have also formulated the Sapporo Group Supplier Sustainability Procurement Guidelines to encourage their suppliers to implement concrete sustainability initiatives; through the annual briefing meetings and other occasions, they request their suppliers to deepen the understanding of the guidelines, and work together in promoting them.

 Marketing Policy Briefing Meeting for suppliers